mcanever/accor-tracking-decorator/README.md

     */
     isBrandSite: false,

     /* Set to the brand name (example: 'sofitel').
-It has effect only if isBrandsite is true  */
+Always specify if hotel is part of a brand  */
     brandName: '',

     /* Allow the script to log debug messages in console. false by default */
     debug: false,

+    /* Disable logging success messages in console. false by default */
+    dontLogSuccessMessages: false

     /* Use this parameter to specify which domain names are affected by the automamatic decorator (see autoDecorate above.)
 It should be an array of Regular Exprexsions.